Monta Bell: Biography

+“Completely forgotten today, Monta Bell was once seen as a major stylist working in the Lubitsch tradition, although the sly misanthropy of his best work, like Man, Woman and Sin (1927) or Downstairs (1932), is far more suggestive of Charles Chaplin’s darker moments— Film historian Richard Koszarski in Hollywood on the Hudson (2008).

-Monta Bell first appeared in theatrical venues with Washington D.C. stock companies and then took up journalism and publishing in New York.
+Monta Bell was born in Washington, D.C.
+He enrolled in District of Columbia Public Schools graduating from Eastern High School.
+He first appeared in theatrical venues with Washington D.C. stock companies, including organizing the original Garrick Players and producing at the Garrick Theater in Washington.
+He then took up journalism and publishing in New York, after he had been a reporter and editor at The Washington Herald.
 While in New York, filmmaker Charlie Chaplin enlisted the 32-year-old Bell to ghost-write his 1922 memoir My Trip Abroad.
 Bell, along a number of other apprentices including Harry d'Abbadie d'Arrast and Mal St. Clair, became film editors and assistant directors.
 Here Bell was “exposed to Chaplin’s meticulous style of comedy construction and a complete immersion in all aspects of filmmaking.”

 In 1924, Paramount manager Walter Wanger engaged a number of “promising young men without significant directing experience”, among them Bell, to direct pictures at their Astoria Studios, Queens, New York.
 One of Bell’s early achievements as director is The King on Main Street (1925).
 Bell developed into a major cinematic stylist, directing sophisticated film essays on “contemporary sexual mores.”
 Bell is notable for directing the 1926 Torrent, Greta Garbo's first American film.